laineus/phaser-assets-webpack-plugin/README.md

 # Spritesheet setting

-Just define num of horizontal and vertical for each spritesheet.
+Just define num of horizontal and vertical for each spritesheet into JSON file located same dir as assets.

 ```
 - img/